WICG/origin-agent-cluster/scenarios.md

 * All of these considerations apply for popups, not just frames, in the same ways.
 * All of these considerations apply for workers, not just documents, in the same ways.
 * We use the notation `Origin{}` and `Site{}` to denote the type of agent cluster key.
-* We assume that "blocking" origin policies are used at all times, without async updates.
-(Async updates would just mean that we re-run these scenarios on a future load.)

 ## Two-document scenarios